The 5 Top States With the Cheapest Car Insurance

 One of the biggest determining factors of your car insurance premium could be where you live.

 That’s why the comparison car insurance shopping app Jerry has you covered on the nitty-gritty of why car insurance premiums vary so much from state to state.

-Read on if you’re interested in finding out which states have the lowest car insurance costs and which have the highest.
+Read on if you’re interested in finding out the states with the cheapest car insurance and which have the highest rates.

 Oh–and we’ll also show you that Jerry users found big savings on their car insurance premiums, regardless of their state.

 When it comes to cheap car insurance, Maine is the clear winner with an average annual premium of just $912.
 That’s less than a third of the cost of the most expensive state, Michigan, where drivers pay an average of $2878 every year.